thetimeste/Print-All-Pdf-At-Once/README.md

 3- Insert your printer's name in the textbox and click the button

-4- Select the target PDF folder
+4- Select target PDF folder